LunaBaozi/DataTransformationSourceSet/README.md

 OUTPUT
-1 "ps*TRANSFORMATION*.csv" file for each transformation:
-contains the collected primary sets
+*  1 "ps*TRANSFORMATION*.csv" file for each transformation: contains the collected primary sets

-1 "*TRANSFORMATION*.csv" file for each transformation:
-contains the 5000x13 matrix of results
+*  1 "*TRANSFORMATION*.csv" file for each transformation: contains the 5000x13 matrix of results

-1 "collapsed*TRANSFORMATION*_counts.csv" file for each
-transformation: contains the final 1x14 matrix of counts
+*  1 "collapsed*TRANSFORMATION*_counts.csv" file for each transformation: contains the final 1x14 matrix of counts

-1 "collapsed*TRANSFORMATION*_percent.csv" file for each
-transformation: contains the final 1x14 matrix of percentages
+*  1 "collapsed*TRANSFORMATION*_percent.csv" file for each transformation: contains the final 1x14 matrix of percentages

-1 "DataNoise01_counts.csv" file: contains the very final matrix of counts of all transformations
+*  1 "DataNoise01_counts.csv" file: contains the very final matrix of counts of all transformations

-1 "DataNoise01_percent.csv" file: contains the very final matrix of percentages of all transformations
+*  1 "DataNoise01_percent.csv" file: contains the very final matrix of percentages of all transformations

 ++NOTES++:
--Parameters n, lambda_true, lambda_noise already set
+*  Parameters n, lambda_true, lambda_noise already set
--Permutations set to TRUE
+*  Permutations set to TRUE
--If wanting to include results for NEGATIVE BINOMIAL residuals must uncomment all the commented lines
+*  If wanting to include results for NEGATIVE BINOMIAL residuals must uncomment all the commented lines